sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 Think of a domain as the "name of the Windows network" (like `CORP`, `DEMO.LOCAL`, or `WORKGROUP`).

 **🧠 Why is this useful?**
-- Helps you know what domain or workgroup the machine belongs to.
+- Helps you know what domain or workgroup the machine belongs to
 - Useful for:
   - Active Directory attacks
   - Targeting specific domain users